-Eric has been with EMA since 2015.
+Eric Miller has been with EMA since 2015.
 He has created high fidelity models of aircraft and spacecraft for lightning, HIRF, and surface charging simulations.
 Since becoming an EMA scientist, he has also helped expand EMA’s capabilities with antenna simulation and consultation.
 Consulting projects include:

 - Sierra Nevada Dream Chaser – Lightning direct effects and precipitation static coupling to antennas